 - A 24" service clearance from the jacket is recommended from the top of the boiler.
 This clearance may be reduced to that shown above; however, servicing the boiler will become increasingly difficult as this clearance is reduced. - 2) If listed Type L vent is used, follow vent pipe manufacturer recommendations for minimum clearances. - 3) Do not install this boiler directly on a combustible surface.
-Where it is desired to install this boiler over a non-carpeted combustible surface, install the boiler on the base shown in Figure 5.1. - 4) Do not install this boiler in a location where gasoline, flammable vapors, or other flammable materials will be stored or used. - 5) Do not install this boiler in an area where large amounts of airborne dust will be present, such as a workshop.
+Where it is desired to install the TWZ over a non-carpeted combustible surface, install the boiler on the base shown in Figure 4.1. - 4) Do not install this boiler in a location where gasoline or other flammable vapors or liquids will be stored or used.
+Do not install this boiler in an area where large amounts of airborne dust will be present, such as a workshop.

-VI Air for Combustion and Ventilation
+Air for Combustion and Ventilation